0xbohu/daydreams-arya/readme.md

-# Bran
+# Arya

-Bran is a generative agent created in [daydream](https://github.com/daydreamsai/daydreams) framework for interacting with Stark defi product.
+Arya is a generative agent created in [daydream](https://github.com/daydreamsai/daydreams) framework for interacting with Stark defi product.

 Coming soon...